 The Friends of the UNCG Libraries dinner continues a campus tradition begun long before the Friends organization was formed.
 University founder Charles McIver brought his friend William Jennings Bryan to speak in 1894.
 Other public figures who have spoken on the campus over the years include Theodore Roosevelt in 1912, Jeannette Rankin in 1918, George Washington Carver in 1933, Robert Frost in 1955, and Eleanor Roosevelt, who came in 1931, 1945 and 1953.

-The Friends of the UNCG Libraries also supports the efforts of Jackson Library to fulfill its mission of providing support to teaching and research.
-The ongoing book sale, disposing of unneeded duplicates, out of scope gifts, and other materials given to the Friends for the sale, raises several thousand dollars each year to support the Library, and membership money provides major support for the Special Collections Division and for other projects, including the acquisition of books and other materials for the Library's collection.
-The ongoing book sale is held in the alcove inside the portico entrance to Jackson Library.
+The Friends of the UNCG Libraries also supports the efforts of the University Libraries to fulfill its mission of providing support to teaching and research.
+Membership money provides support for Special Collections and University Archives and for other projects, including the acquisition of books and other materials for the Libraries' collections.

-This Microsoft Powerpoint presentation prepared for the 2009 annual dinner, offers a perspective on the Friends' history and current activities.
-(If you do not have Microsoft PowerPoint you can download a viewer only program by clicking here).
+This presentation, prepared for the 2009 annual dinner, offers a perspective on the Friends' history and current activities.